 How did you decide to become a Betrayal Trauma Recovery coach?

 Joi: So, my journey to healing has taken years.
-I’ve been married now almost 30 years and I caught my husband having an affair during our 1st year of marriage.
+I’ve been married now almost 30 years.
+I caught my husband having an affair during our 1st year of marriage.
 Back then we didn’t have language for betrayal trauma.
 I didn’t even know what to call it.
 So, back then I blamed myself.
 I kept looking for ways to fix me and trying to figure out what was wrong with me.

 Recovery Can Bring Healing